The images in this article were taken pre-COVID-19.

 2) Himalaya trek and Nepali immersion

-You’ll also learn about responsible and ethical practises in community development around the world.
+You’ll also learn about responsible and ethical practices in community development around the world.
 This will teach you valuable life skills about how to respect and work with people from different walks of life.

-You will also get to visit Samrakshak Samuha Nepal (SASANE), an organisation that works with survivors of human trafficking.
+On your trip, you may also get to visit Samrakshak Samuha Nepal (SASANE), an organisation that works with survivors of human trafficking.

-You’ll get the chance to attend a cooking class with the women at the organisation and learn to make a traditional Nepali dumpling, called a momo.
+You’ll have the chance to attend a cooking class with the women at the organisation and learn to make a traditional Nepali dumpling, called a momo.
 Imagine cooking that for your family at home?

 4) Seaside conservation in Seychelles

 Volunteer in wildlife conservation in the island nation of Seychelles.

 Do you know anyone else who’ll be able to say, once school starts again, that they spent their vacation on the beach, helping to protect endangered species of flora and fauna?

 This teen volunteer program is ideal for anybody under 18 looking to make a positive impact while spending time in a serene setting.